Castel Nuovo: Triumphal arch

 The second upper arch is surmounted by Lions and four niches with statues depicting the virtues of Alfonso.
 Above this is a rounded lintel with two genii with horns of plenty surmounted by Alfonso in attire of a warrior.
 This cornice was meant for an equestrian statue.
 The three statues of St Michael, St Anthony the Abbot, and St Sebastian, and the two recumbent ones, on the summit of the arch, are by Giovanni da Nola.

-Passing under this arch we enter the piazza by the Bronze Gates, executed by the monk Guglielmo of Naples, and representing in various compartments the victories of Ferdinand I over the Duke of Anjou and the rebellious barons.
+The bronze doors at the arch were executed by the monk Guglielmo of Naples, and represent in various compartments the victories of Ferdinand I over the Duke of Anjou and the rebellious barons.